mhenrixon/sidekiq-unique-jobs/README.md

 class UniqueJobWithFilterMethod
   include Sidekiq::Worker
   sidekiq_options lock: :until_and_while_executing,
-                  lock_args: :lock_args # this is default and will be used if such a method is defined
+                  lock_args_method: :lock_args # this is default and will be used if such a method is defined

   def self.lock_args(args)
     [ args[0], args[2][:type] ]